 The interface of Moo0 System Monitor is totally customizable.
-By default, it is a vertical bar but you have options to convert it into horizontal bar or into a box shape.
-You can also control the size of the window by right clicking on it and selecting the Size options among Very Large, Very Small, Large, Medium, and Small.
+By default, it is a vertical bar but you have options to convert it into a horizontal bar or into a box shape.
+You can also control the size of the window by right-clicking on it and selecting the Size options among Very Large, Very Small, Large, Medium, and Small.

 If you feel the data is crammed within the columns, you can increase the cell width.
 Remember that that will have an effect on total space occupied by the system monitor if you intend to keep it on top as a sidebar on applications to see which app process is being used by the CPU.

-To change the default black color, again right click and select Skin.
+To change the default black color, again right-click and select Skin.
 From the list of available skins, select one that suits your eyes.
-The default one is black and a bit hard on eyes so if you are to keep it on the top, I recommend changing it to blue or something that does not strain your eyes.
+The default one is black and a bit hard on the eyes so if you are to keep it on the top, I recommend changing it to blue or something that does not strain your eyes.

 Moo0 System Monitor Fields

-To add or remove fields, right click on the Moo0 System Monitor window and click on the first option that says Fields.
-Then click on fields you want.
-When you enable a field, a tick icon appears in front on that field.
+To add or remove fields, right-click on the Moo0 System Monitor window and click on the first option that says Fields.
+Then click on the fields you want.
+When you enable a field, a tick icon appears in front of that field.
 When you disable a field or if it is already disabled, you will not see any tick mark in front of it.

 Moo0 System Monitor is quite handy to have a quick look at resources being consumed as you work on your computer.
 You can download it from here.